Arkansas Home Buyer Budget Guide

 A smart price range is not just the highest number you can technically reach.
 It is the range where you can buy confidently, compete realistically, and still feel comfortable once the home is yours.
 That usually means building in some margin instead of starting at the top of what a lender says is possible.

 Buyers often do better when they separate three numbers.
 First, the maximum approval number.
 Second, the monthly payment they truly want.
 Third, the search range that gives them options while staying below the stress line.
-That approach usually keeps emotions from outrunning the budget.

 A healthier way to search